feranick/Local_RAG_LLM/README.md

 | Open WebUI | `http://localhost:3000` | 3000 |
 | AnythingLLM | `http://localhost:3001` | 3001 |

-To reach a UI from your laptop, SSH-tunnel: `ssh -L 3001:localhost:3001 user@spark`.
+To reach a UI from another machine you have two options:

+- **Direct by IP:** browse to `http://<spark-ip>:3000` / `:3001`.
+The containers already publish on `0.0.0.0`, so this works as long as your network/firewall allows those ports.
+Since Open WebUI and AnythingLLM accounts are served over plain HTTP, only do this on a trusted network.
+- **SSH tunnel (more secure):** `ssh -L 3000:localhost:3000 -L 3001:localhost:3001 user@<spark-ip>`, then browse to `http://localhost:3000` on your laptop as if it were local.

+Either way, the in-UI Ollama base URL stays `http://host.docker.internal:11434` — see the note under [One-time UI configuration](#one-time-ui-configuration).

 ---